-VR training continues to achieve widespread adoption for skills training, role playing, and gaining simulated clinical experience, and more.
+The continued adoption of VR is unsurprising, as it has many uses.
+These include skills training, role-playing, gaining simulated clinical experience, and more.
 The benefits of VR training are many, but here are 8 of the most common:

 Not everyone has access to hands-on instruction and expert training.
 VR training and simulation changes the game by expanding access through increasingly affordable headsets and training platforms.